intermountainneuroimaging/hierarchy-curator/docs/tutorial_convert_from_legacy.md

 ## End

 That's it!
-Make sure you check out the [final script](./examples/legacy-translated.py)
+For reference, check out the [final script](./examples/legacy-translated.py)